dharmakrish6/FakeTestData/README.md

-# PythonScripts
+# FakeTestData
-Added my python scripts
+Create test data for testing

 It will help you to create test data in the bulk numbers. you can use it for performance testing test data creation.